iWennDev/PawModoro/README.md

 ![Manifest V3](https://img.shields.io/badge/Manifest-V3-blue)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

+## Warning: In case of issues while testing the extension, a hotfix and videos are available in the dev branch.
+Please note that this hotfix has been done AFTER the submission deadline.

 ## The Problem

 Prolonged screen exposure is a growing health concern all around the world.
 Studies show that staring at screens for extended periods can lead to: